Password Management Best Practices

 Credential Reuse and Breach Detection

-Even with a password manager, employees will use passwords with external systems.
+Hundreds of millions of credentials appear in public breach databases every year, and attackers immediately test these against other systems through automated credential stuffing.
 When those external systems get breached—and hundreds of millions of credentials are dumped in breaches every year—attackers add those credentials to databases and use them in credential stuffing attacks.
 Your employees' email addresses are probably in at least one public breach database.
 Attackers will try those credentials against your systems.

 Modern organizations address this through breach alerting.
 When a credential appears in a public breach database, the organization is notified and can take action.
 This might mean forcing a password change for that account, investigating whether the credentials were actually used to compromise your systems, or notifying the employee that their password has been compromised and they should change it everywhere they use it.